🏆Practice addition and subtraction of decimal fractions

 Determine whether the exercise is correctly written or not.

-The position of the decimal point corresponds..
+The positions of the decimal points correspond.

 Video Solution